SudheerNaiduG/telegram-curse-bot-public/README.md

 Use the command `/curser` in the bot and it will reply a random curse

 ## Note
-If you are running it in your cmd or colab you have to install the `python-telegram-bot` module You can install this by using
+If you are running it in your cmd or colab you have to install the `python-telegram-bot` library and the requests library.
+You can install this by using
 `pip3 install python-telegram-bot`
+`pip3 install requests`